mkreitze/libFBCAGen/README.md

 ![Another nice map](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/rand2%20recolour.png)
 ![Another nice map](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/rand1%20recolour.png)

 The following is the library that allows for easy generation and saving of FBCA for level-map generation.
+It starts by showing FBCAConsts.py, the 'header file' that defines the data structure and default parameters.
+The functions are shown later.

 # Initalizations
 To properly define a FBCA, five parameters are required.
 As shown in (thesis plug), these parameters are: